 CARITAS is a member of Greater Richmond Continuum of Care (GRCoC).
-Together, the GRCoC is connecting individuals who are unsheltered to emergency shelter, emergency shelter alternatives, and accessible health care.
+Together, the GRCoC is connecting individuals who are unhoused to emergency shelter, emergency shelter alternatives, and accessible health care.

-- People experiencing homelessness are encouraged call the Homeless Crisis Line at 804-972-0813.
+- People experiencing homelessness are encouraged to call the Homeless Crisis Line at 804-972-0813.

 - People in recovery are in need of community more than ever.
-At The Healing Place, we have needed to close our on-site community meetings to residents only.
+At The Healing Place, we have closed our on-site community meetings to residents only.
 However, this Google Document shares a list of resources compiled by VCU.